 For the 2018 Spring Term: FRIDAY, OCTOBER 13, 2017

 Who may apply

 Undergraduate students who are sponsored by and working with a faculty member during the upcoming fall or spring term may apply.
-Students also must be registered for courses full-time during the term for which the fellowship is awarded.
-PLEASE NOTE: Students cannot apply for both the Chancellor's Undergraduate Research Fellowship and a Fall/Spring Brackenridge Fellowship in the same term; students can only apply for one of these fellowships in a given term.
+Students also must be registered for courses full time during the term for which the fellowship is awarded.
+Preference is given to applicants with a 3.25 cumulative GPA.
+PLEASE NOTE: Students can apply for both the Chancellor's Undergraduate Research Fellowship and a Fall/Spring Brackenridge Fellowship in the same term; however, because the Chancellor's Undergraduate Research Fellowship are awarded before the Fall/Spring Brackenridge Fellowships are awarded, if offered a Chancellor's Undergradate Research Fellowship, your name will be withdrawn from consideration for the Fall/Spring Brackenridge Fellowship in that term.

 How to apply

 The student and the sponsoring faculty member must make a joint application according to the guidelines listed below.
 Application materials must be received by the University Honors College (3600 Cathedral of Learning) by the date specified above.
 The UHC will evaluate the proposals, and all applicants will be notified of decisions shortly after the application deadline.